VishalVSV/vishalvsv.github.io/_pages/about.md

 ---

 I am a physics student currently at UM DAE CEBS at Mumbai.
 I love taking things apart both digitally, physically, analytically and maybe even metaphorically.
 I used to debate.
 I still write a lot of code and I play the drums.
 I also love playing indie games and watching anime.
 I am avid reader who is going through a bit of a slump :-(.

+Did I mention I love writing code?
+I have a soft spot in my heart for text based rendering and use it as much as I can.
+There's an example right here!